Thursday, November 26, 2020

 This might be a contentious opinion but I think psionics are cool and good, actually.
 The only issue is that they can't seem to be implemented right.
 Every "official" psionics system I've played with is a total drag and all the homemade attempts to remedy them never really land with me.
 Yet, much like classic D&D, the concept is strong enough that people just keep coming back to it.
 Some alternative rules are pretty good, like the ones in Carcosa, but they all suffer the same problem of just being just another per-day magic-adjacent ability with an ostensibly sci-fi flavor.

 I think psionics should be fun and intuitive, because this is a GAME after all, but they should also be incredibly risky and dangerous and bizarre.
 The way some people feel that magic should be all occult and twisted and potentially disfiguring to those who practice it—I feel the same way about psionics.
-While the classic TSR-era psionic rules possess a quaint yogic Indo-Chinoiserie, I'm more interested in the violent, gross psionics from the likes of Scanners, Akira, and Ubik.
+While the classic TSR-era psionic rules possess a quaint yogic Indo-Chinoiserie, I'm more interested in the violent, gross psionics from the likes of Scanners and Akira.
 Psionics are high risk and high reward.
 If you push them too hard, they will push back.
 But the only way to grow your power is to push yourself right up against the limit.

 This system was designed to have a built-in control to prevent players from using their powers excessively, but still allowing for them to actually feel like they possess meaningful abilities.
 One thing D&D could use more of are attrition mechanics that aren't determined by the number of [spell slots/torches/rations/etc.] a PC has left but instead by the player's knowledge that the more benefits they extract leads to a higher risk that something bad happens to their character.
 It's like a second psychological mind game players with psionic PCs play on top of the one they're already playing with the rest of the group.

 The rules themselves are pretty easy to suit your tastes.
-If you want them to show up even less frequently than rolling a d100 below your lowest out of INT, WIS, and CHA than you can just do it the way AD&D does it.
+If you want them to show up even less frequently than rolling a d100 below your lowest out of INT, WIS, and CHA you can just do it the way AD&D does it.
 If you want less flash, you can remove the additional environmental effects from psychic breaks and maybe tone down the two power roll abilities.
-I definitely had a specific genre flavor in mind when making the powers, but if that's not your thing then the system allows for modification.
+I had a specific genre flavor in mind when making the powers, but if that's not your thing the system allows for modification.

 The unique dice mechanic is something I'm pretty happy with.
 It doesn't seem to be too much extra book keeping for the players, and it serves to really emphasize the idea that psionics are weird and different, unlike all the other weird and different things featured in the game.
 I've already discussed my love for unique resolution mechanics, so just know that this one fits the bill.
 I would imagine that the power dice mechanic could be refitted for something else pretty easily, but I haven't tried it with anything else yet.